andrewrgoss/andrewrgoss.com/content/resources.md

 #### What Does a Data Engineer / Data Architect Do?
 This post explores the path of becoming a data engineer / big data architect.<br>
 <a href="https://www.edvancer.in/engineering-fresher-get-into-analyticspart-2" target="_blank">edvancer.in/engineering-fresher-get-into-analyticspart-2</a>

+#### What Is Big Data?
+Analyzing lots of data is only part of what makes big data analytics different from previous data analytics.
+This article delves into what those other aspects are.<br>
+<a href="https://www.infoworld.com/article/3220044/big-data/what-is-big-data-everything-you-need-to-know.html" target="_blank">infoworld.com/article/what-is-big-data-everything-you-need-to-know.html</a>

 #### What Is ETL?
 ETL is shorthand for the extraction, transformation, and loading process used in most data movement operations.
 This article provides a nice overview for those wanting to understand the basics around these phases.<br>